rwxrob/bonzai/README.md

-Meticulously manicured monolith and multicall binaries, built from imported composite commands, on *any* device, with recursive, light-weight tab completion, and colorful embedded documentation from terminal or local web browser.
+Meticulously manicured monolith and multicall binaries, built from imported composite commands, on *any* device, with recursive, light-weight tab completion, and colorful, rendered-templated documentation from terminal or local web browser.
 Replace messy collections of shell scripts ported to clean Go code and compiled into a single, portable `z` command.

 ## 🤚 TL;DR; 🛑